voucherifyio/voucherify-openapi/changelog/OPEN-API.md

 - EVENTS.VOUCHER.DISABLED
 - EVENTS.VOUCHER.LOYALTY_CARD.POINTS_ADDED

+## 2024-02-13

+- Added an introductory page for webhooks.
+- Fixes to `CUSTOMER.CREATED` and `CUSTOMER.DELETED` schemas

 ## 2024-02-08

 - Added info to `Redemption rollback` and `Stackable redemption rollback` about the 3 months limit for rollbacks.